Instructions for Data Papers

-Metadata fully describes the content, context, quality, and structure of the data.
+Metadata fully describe the content, context, quality, and structure of the data.
 The metadata ideally should be submitted in a single .DOC, .DOCX, or HTML file.
-Metadata content should adhere strictly to the Ecological Archives metadata content standards derived from Michener et al. (1997; Ecological Applications 7:330–342; see Table 1); questions about relevance of specific fields should be directed to the Data Editor.
+Metadata content should adhere strictly to the metadata content standards derived from Michener et al. (1997; Ecological Applications 7:330–342; see Table below); questions about relevance of specific fields should be directed to the Data Editor, Dr. William Michener.

 Title.
 Titles should conform in style to those found in ESA print journals.

 Metadata.
-The organization of the metadata should correspond to the Ecological Archives Metadata Standard (see recent examples of data papers) and all appropriate fields must be completed.
+The organization of the metadata should correspond to the Metadata Standard (see recent examples of data papers) and all appropriate fields must be completed.